thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector-tls-security-config.md

-In table below described parameters to configure authorization of IoT gateway on ThingsBoard platform.
+In table below described parameters to configure authorization on mqtt broker .

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-